RetroDECK/ES-DE/THEMES-DEV.md

 ## Example theme sets

-To see some examples of EmulationStation themes, the following resources are recommended:
+To see some example EmulationStation themes, the following resources are recommended:

 https://aloshi.com/emulationstation#themes